Culture, learning and leafy suburbs

 Cotham, which we come to next, is an affluent, leafy inner suburb of Bristol, built in the mid-1800s.
 Cotham Church (slightly off our route) was built in 1842–43 by William Butterfield in a Gothic Revival style.

-The history of the Old Bristol Royal Hospital for Sick Children was opened in 1885 and gained ‘Royal’ status by Queen Victoria in 1897.
-With the opening of a new, bigger new site in recent years, the building is now part of the university.
+The Old Bristol Royal Hospital for Sick Children was opened in 1886 and gained ‘Royal’ status by Queen Victoria in 1897.
+With the opening of a new, bigger new site in recent years, the building is now also part of the university.

 The design of the mid-eighteenth-century house by James Bridges, for Thomas Tyndall KCB, was a compromise between the separate designs of architects Thomas Paty, John Wallis and himself.
 This led to different classical styles: Baroque, Palladian and Rococo, for three of the facades of the house.
 It was built between 1758 and 1761, by Thomas Paty with plasterwork by Thomas Stocking.
 Pevsner describes it as ‘Bristol’s finest Georgian villa’.

-Humphry Repton was employed from 1799 to landscape the gardens which formed a small part of Tyndall’s Park, which extended to Whiteladies Road in the west, Park Row in the south and Cotham Hill to the north.
+Humphry Repton, the great landscape designer, was employed from 1799 to landscape the gardens which formed a small part of Tyndall’s Park, which extended to Whiteladies Road in the west, Park Row in the south and Cotham Hill to the north.
 Over the years, large parts of the park were sold for housing development, and the site for the Bristol Grammar School, purchased in 1877, and only a small part of the original area remains, as Royal Fort Gardens.

 The garden is now widely used for student activities and relaxing.
 It contains a small pond, specimen trees and a mirror maze, called “Follow Me”, designed by the internationally recognised artist Jeppe Hein.
 In 2016 a new installation called ‘Hollow’ was produced by Katie Paterson which brings together samples taken from 10,000 species of wood that grow throughout the world.